 Intended learning outcomes

-The primary aim of the course is to give the students an overview of turbulent flow and turbulence.
+The primary aim of the course is to give the students an overview of turbulent flows.

 After completing the course a student should be able to;

-- describe and explain the lengthscale structure of turbulence, and
+• describe and explain the length scales and structure of turbulence.

 Literature and preparations